Steve Wynn: Frontier and the Golden Nugget (1967–1989)

 In 1967, Wynn and his family moved to Las Vegas where he purchased a small stake in the Frontier Hotel and Casino.
 That year he met E. Parry Thomas, the president of the Bank of Las Vegas, which was the only bank at the time willing to extend loans to Las Vegas casinos, and Thomas helped finance several of Wynn's early land deals.
-Starting in 1968, Wynn also spent four years operating a wine and liquor importing company he had purchased.

 In 1971, Wynn bought a controlling interest in the Golden Nugget Las Vegas, one of the oldest casinos in the city.
 His company stake increased so that, in 1973, he became the majority shareholder, and the youngest casino owner in Las Vegas.
 In 1977 he opened the Golden Nugget's first hotel tower, followed by several others.
 Frank Sinatra was a periodic headliner at the Golden Nugget, and Wynn has since maintained a relationship with the Sinatra family, even naming a restaurant at Encore "Sinatra".

 In 1980, Wynn began construction on the Golden Nugget Atlantic City in Atlantic City, New Jersey.
 It was Atlantic City's first and only "locals casino" and the city's sixth casino after the city legalized gambling in 1976.
 Joel Bergman, who designed Wynn's other resorts, designed the Golden Nugget.
 Though at its opening it was the second smallest casino in the city, by 1983 it was the city's top earning casino.
 Wynn sold the Atlantic City Golden Nugget in 1987 for $440 million.